awatson1978/meteor-api/README.md

 Bring Isomorphic Meteor javascript to the editor with autocomplete, code snippets, color-coded grammar, syntax highlighting, and more!
 Code faster and with fewer mistakes!

+THIS PACKAGE IS DEPRECATED.
+THE APM ACCOUNT IT WAS PUBLISHED UNDER WAS CORRUPTED DURING AN APM UPGRADE, AND I AM NO LONGER ABLE TO PUBLISH UPDATES.
+PLUS, I NO LONGER USE ATOM AS MY PRIMARY CODE EDITOR.
+FEEL FREE TO FORK AND MAINTAIN IT YOURSELF.

 ---------------------------------------
 #### Meteor API Version